-ICES Subarea 2.
-Fishing effort (thousand kW hours-at-sea) in 2014-2018 by gear type for vessels over 15 m.
-There is no Norwegian data for 2018.
+Figure 6 ICES Subarea 2.
+Fishing effort (thousand kW hours-at-sea) 2014-2020 by gear type for vessels over 15 m submitting VMS data.
 Only a minor part of the effort with bottom otter trawl shown in the figure is applied in the Norwegian Sea ecoregion.